AntiLoxy/Urho2D-Editor/README.md

  ## Futur features

  - Move node in scene hierarchy list (by drag'n'drop)
+ - Create TMXMap Component (must be used only for tiles)
  - Create CollisionChain2D tool
  - Create new node from prefab file
  - Export node to prefab file